 Kansas City and St. Louis have become major soccer hubs – each with a growing soccer culture fueled by a passionate fan base.
 In the past five years, two new professional soccer teams and two new state-of-the-art stadiums have cemented Missouri’s spot in the soccer world.

-From the world-class athletes on the field to the crowds in the stands, soccer is making a big splash in the Show-Me State.
+From the world-class athletes on the field to the high-energy crowds in the stands, soccer is making a big splash in the Show-Me State.

 The St. Louis CITY SC men’s soccer team joined Major League Soccer as an expansion team in 2023.
 Founded in 2019, the soccer club plays its home matches at CITYPARK, which opened near St. Louis Union Station in 2023.
 Fans have embraced the new addition to St. Louis’s sports scene and regularly fill the 22,500-seat stadium – setting several MLS attendance records.